moore025/cs3980/final_project/README.md

 - Adding admin role with advanced permissions such as editing, deleting and viewing users and reviews on a separate webpage
 - Search page where users can search for reviews by restaurant
 - Added logging and automated testing for better reliability and debugging
+- Adding the option for users to upload and attach an image to their review

 Here is the new home page after logging in with a username and password: